JamesLiu12/FPS-Simulator/README.md

 Although the game is adapted for both Linux and Windows, we still recommend you to play it on ***Linux***.
 Due to some unknown cache refreshing mechanism issues, the flushing rate on Windows terminal is far slower than that on Linux terminal.

+## Hidden End
+The truth about this space is hidden somewhere, and what you see is not necessarily true.
+But you can get some hints from tips in the main menu.

+### How to achieve the true ending **Spoiler alert**

+The following content will show how to achieve the true ending.
+If you want to try yourself, we recommend you not to read the following content.

+The wall behind starting point is breakable.
+Shooting it to break it.
+Then you will see the gate through which the player was sent to the starting point.
+Enter it to see what will happen.